 Bæjarins Beztu Pylsur

-A popular spot for the ice-cream lovers in Akureyri.
-They have 3 ice cream flavors: chocolate, strawberry and vanilla.
+Brunja is a popular spot for the ice-cream lovers in Akureyri.
+They have 3 ice cream flavors: chocolate, strawberry, and vanilla.
 You can also add lots of stuff like chocolate, caramel etc. to make your ideal unique ice-cream.
-But in my opinion, the pure vanilla ice-cream was the most delicious one.
+For me, the pure vanilla ice-cream was the most delicious one.

-Nice place to stop for a coffee.
+Nice place to stop for a coffee in Akureyri.
 Great choice of homemade cakes.
 Europeans will love their strong espresso.

-From the supermarkets I liked Vidir (for fruits and vegetables) and Kronan, more budget option, but with a whole section for healthy food lovers.
+You might have heard – grocery shopping is expensive in Iceland.
+From the supermarkets, I liked Vidir (for fruits and vegetables) and Kronan, more budget option, but with a whole section for healthy food lovers.
 Another discovery for me was Skyr, sort of Icelandic yogurt, which you could find in every grocery store or gas station.